RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

   - INTRODUCTION
     - BREACH
       - Breach = Failure to properly perform when required.
-      -  ‘Actual’ breach requires:
+      -  'Actual' breach requires:
         -  Identification of relevant express or implied term(s) imposing obligation(s).
         -  Construction of relevant term(s) to determine what is required.
         -  Failure to properly perform when required.
     - TOTAL / PARTIAL BREACH
-      -  Not necessary to classify a breach as ‘total’ or ‘partial’.
+      -  Not necessary to classify a breach as 'total' or 'partial'.
       -  Relevant issue is whether it a term is breached at all.
-      -  Consequences of breach may be relevant if the term is classed as ‘intermediate’.
+      -  Consequences of breach may be relevant if the term is classed as 'intermediate'.
   - ANTICIPATORY BREACH
     - Where a party by words or conduct indicates either:
       -  an intention not to perform or
       -  a complete incapacity to perform
     - a promise before that performance falls due.
     - Foran v Wight (1989) 168 CLR 385
-      - ‘... an announcement by the promisor before the time for performance arrives that he will not perform the promise is an anticipatory breach ... .’
+      - '... an announcement by the promisor before the time for performance arrives that he will not perform the promise is an anticipatory breach ... .'
 416 (Brennan J)
   - TRIPARTITE CLASSIFICATION OF TERMS
     - Conditions definition
       - 'Essential' terms